suzannejin/mod_QuanTest2/README.md

 This repository is created to store the Dockerfile and the modified scripts.

-The SOURCES are listed below in the REFERENCE section.
+The original SOURCES are listed below in the REFERENCE section.

 # Docker | Singularity